Video Produced by UNHCR and Migrants Organise for 2019 WOW Awards.

 We are Fundraising!
 We would like to take on a part-time paid Coordinator to ensure the continued smooth running of the Project, a role which is currently performed by a small army of volunteers!
 The money will also be used to help pay for the regular activities and workshops we run to help the newly arrived families integrate into their local community.
 If you would like to donate you can do so by giving a one-off donation via our Go Fund Me Fundraiser.

-Since Autumn 2017, we have been setting up a project in which people from Hastings, St Leonards and Bexhill are invited to offer help of various kinds to the Syrian families entering our community through the Syrian Resettlement Project.
+Since Autumn 2017, we have been setting up a project in which people from Hastings, St Leonards, Bexhill and Wealdon are invited to offer help of various kinds to the Syrian families entering our community through the Syrian Resettlement Project.
 Rossana Leal, the founder and leader of this scheme, has a vision for how this can work to establish a real culture of welcome and hospitality towards our new fellow-citizens from her own experience many years ago.
 For she was another refugee child who had to leave her home and find sanctuary in a new place and a new culture thousands of miles away.
 Here is her Buddy Story.

 The refugees usually arrive direct from refugee camps and arrive here with nothing.
 The Buddies help to prepare a new home for them and provide a warm welcome that will help them start a new life in a peaceful country safe from fear, bombs and loss.

-The Buddy Scheme works closely with the Local Authority who deliver the Syrian Vulnerable People Resettlement Project in East Sussex.
+The Buddy Scheme works closely with the Local Authorities who deliver the Syrian Vulnerable People Resettlement Project in East Sussex.
 Full-time, paid case officers deal with all education, health, housing, financial and other official matters.
 The adult refugees normally attend English classes five mornings a week and the children go to local schools.

 Buddies are there for all the everyday activities that any family starting a new life in a new country might need help with.
 We have been doing all sort of stuff!